Transcripts and Proof of Degree

 - The transcript must be a certified PDF document with no evidence of tampering.
 The transcript must be retrieved from a secure server.
 Emailed transcripts will not be accepted.

 Certified English translations must accompany all transcripts except for those provided by institutions that issue documents in English.
 Errors or omissions in English translations may be grounds for refusal or dismissal.
-Please consult the Office of Graduate Studies for specific details.
+Please consult the Office of Graduate Education for specific details.

 The University of Denver reserves the right to reject transcripts or request additional information if there is any question about the authenticity of the document.
 Transcripts with course work in progress will not be considered final and admission will be granted provisionally.